 Most district records including personnel records are public information and must be released upon request.
 A limited amount of personal information may be withheld.
-Employees may choose not to allow public access to or have the following information included in a staff directory by submitting a written request to personnel office:
+Employees may choose not to allow public access to or have the following information included in a Address Phone Number Social Security number Information that reveals whether they have family members

-Address

-Phone Number

-Social Security number

-Information that reveals whether they have family members